VinCam01/ML_Project_775831/README.md

   <em><small>Figure 2</small></em>
 </p>

-In *Figure 2* is showed an example on how change the distibution of the variables '*Iva*' and '*Tdoc*' after that operation.
-We chosen a thresold of 1,200 occurrences for the first and 1,000 for the second.
+*Figure 2* shows, as an example, how  the distibutions of the variables `Iva` and `Tdoc` changed after that rebalancing of the classes.
-Very interesting was also the case of the '*Ateco*' column: there were 386 classes extremely unbalanced and the visualization was horrible.
+`Ateco` required some additional manipulations, indeed originally it was consisting in a huge number of classess, 386, unevenly distributed.
+This is because the ateco code divides commercial activities extremely precisely, so each class generally reports few observations.

 <div align="center">
   <img src="images/ateco.png" alt="">